raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_4.md

+## Part 3: Year 8 Relevance Training - Investigating App Lab
+Part 3 introduces you to the online Relevance App Lab resources.
+There are five tasks in this part.
+The second task focuses on completing a series of sessions that the pupils themselves undertake in App Lab.

 ## Task 1: Technical setup for the trial

 Check that you are prepared for the trial.
 This step is the first in a series of tasks in order to ensure that the technical setup is arranged well in advance of delivering the lessons.